Nolvenne/Finance-Math-with-LLM/README.md

 - fine_tune.py is the model tuning code.
 - fine_date.jsonl is the dataset.
+- Finance_formular to use Python to make arithmetic operations

 It's a work under progress and I will update the improved version by time.
 I'm working on improving answer accuracy, adding PDF/CSV uploads for batch questions, and fine-tuning the model on a larger finance-specific dataset, etc. I welcome you to use my code as a baseline for your project.